 - How customer service affects customer loyalty.
 When you deliver exceptional customer service, your customers become loyal but you have one chance achieve it, as a customer will decide if they will become a loyal customer or not upon the first contact with your brand.
 So, be sure you make it count.

 Do you want the free guide?

-Answering customer service emails
+5 tips for answering customer service emails

 If a customer writes an email to you, it means they care enough to do something about it – Whether the email is reporting a bug on your website or requesting a new feature.

 It’s important to make sure every single customer email is answered.
 Responding to customers is a sure-fire way to make unhappy customers happy and it helps to create good customer relationships.

 Here’s 5 tips to responding to customer service emails.